 Dealer forces alone:

+Also known as Canadian.
 “Yes” forces the partner of the dealer to bid alone or pass during the first round of bidding (while the up card is face up).
 “No” does not impose this restriction.
-Default is “No.”

 “Yes” offers a Defend Alone bid to each defender if an opponent goes alone.
+When defending alone a Euchre is worth 4 points instead of 2.
 “No” does not offer this bid.
-Default is “No.”

 Alone must take 5: